nielsrhansen/shinyProbability/README.md

 Interactive experiments with probability theory using R and Shiny.

-Install and load the shiny package for R. Run
+Install the shiny package for R. Run

 ```
+library(shiny)
 runGitHub("shinyProbability", "nielsrhansen", subdir = "sums")
 ```